↑ How do the seasons affect HF radio propagation?

 Seasonal changes in the Earth's ionosphere can have a substantial impact on HF (High Frequency) radio propagation.

-The ionosphere is a layer of the Earth's atmosphere that includes charged particles and is critical for high-frequency radio propagation.
+The ionosphere is a region of the Earth's atmosphere that includes charged particles and is critical for high-frequency radio propagation.
 The ionosphere "reflects" HF signals back to Earth, allowing for long-distance communication.

 Find detailed information: Seasonal effects on HF radio propagation conditions.
-See also an index for HF Radio Propagarion.
+See also an index of terms for HF Radio Propagarion.

 If no flags are displayed, it means that the s01.flagcounter.com server is down!